-We have audited the consolidated financial statements of ALAFCO Aviation Lease and Finance Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively the "group"), which comprise the consolidated statement of financial position as at 30 September 2020, and the consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of ALAFCO Aviation Lease and Finance Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively the "group"), which comprise the consolidated statement of financial position as at 30 September 2021, and the consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the group as at 30 September 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the group as at 30 September 2021, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).